Foundation Year (Year 0):

 Further information about the foundation year can be found by

 In the first year you will get an introduction into the world of economics, as well as being equipped with the necessary quantitative and academic skills to succeed not only in your studies, but more importantly in your future careers.
-You will be introduced to the field of finance both in terms of managerial use of accounts to make financial decisions, and also the wider financial services sector, in particular the regulatory and ethical framework adopted in the UK.
+You will be introduced to the field of finance both in terms of managerial use of accounts to make financial decisions, and also the global financial services sector.

 The economics component of the second year concentrates on the more advanced study of microeconomics and macroeconomics.
 Whilst in the finance modules you will consider the impact of risk and uncertainty on investment portfolios, as well as studying the UK and international investment institutions in greater depth.
 To further develop your analytical skills you will be shown how to use statistical and empirical work within your own research.
 As with all CSM courses a workplace module is also included in the second year of study to prepare students for their careers after completing their studies.